1. Hadoop Tutorial

 Hadoop works in master-slave fashion.
 There is a master node and there are n numbers of slave nodes where n can be 1000s.
 Master manages, maintains and monitors the slaves while slaves are the actual worker nodes.
-In Hadoop architecture the Master should deploy on good configuration hardware, not just commodity hardware.
+In Hadoop architecture, the Master should deploy on good configuration hardware, not just commodity hardware.
 As it is the centerpiece of Hadoop cluster.

 Master stores the metadata (data about data) while slaves are the nodes which store the data.
 Distributedly data stores in the cluster.
 The client connects with master node to perform any task.
-Now in this Hadoop for beginners tutorial for beginners we will discuss different components of Hadoop in detail.
+Now in this Hadoop for beginners tutorial we will discuss different components of Hadoop in detail.